vimalasuchi/MultipleLinearRegression/README.md

 # Project Name
-> Multiple Linear Regression Model for Bike Analysis by Vimala
+> Multiple Linear Regression Model for Bike Analysis by Vimala using both Linear Regression manually and RFE.
+> I have build 2 predicted models and uploaded two relevant pythonnotebook files for the same.
+>

 ## Table of Contents
 * [General Info](#general-information)